JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_read_actions.md

 See their KDocs for the details.

-It is important to note that in the coroutines context, default functions (without the `Blocking` suffix) behavior is non-blocking.
+> It is important to note that in the coroutines context, default functions (without the `Blocking` suffix) behavior is non-blocking.
-In contrast, in the non-coroutine context, [`Application.runReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) and similar methods (without any prefix/suffix) perform blocking read actions whereas non-blocking read actions are invoked via the [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) API.
+> In contrast, in the non-coroutine context, [`Application.runReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/Application.java) and similar methods (without any prefix/suffix) perform blocking read actions whereas non-blocking read actions are invoked via the [`NonBlockingReadAction`](%gh-ic%/platform/core-api/src/com/intellij/openapi/application/NonBlockingReadAction.java) API.
+>

-Be careful when migrating the code running read actions to coroutines.
+> Be careful when migrating the code running read actions to coroutines.
+>
+{style="warning" title="Naming Convention"}

 ### Suspending Non-Blocking Read Action vs. `NonBlockingReadAction`